 When To Buy A Fountain For Your Kitty

-Now that you know a little bit more about the history and reasons why cats prefer running water over that in their bowl let’s talk about the signs that indicate that your kitten needs a pet fountain.
+Now you know a little bit more about the history and reasons why cats prefer running water over that in their bowl.
+Let’s talk about the signs that indicate that your cat needs a pet fountain.

 1. Playing With Water